sohaveaniceday/wdi-project-1/README.md

 ## Screenshot Walk-through

-### Intro page with story prelude
+### Intro page with story prelude.

 ![intro page](screenshots/intro-page.png)

-### This leads to a screen where the human player can lay down their defences
+### This leads to a screen where the human player can lay down their defences.

 ![game start](screenshots/game-start.png)

-### Once the human player has laid down their defences on the game board, play can commence
+### Once the human player has laid down their defences on the game board, play can commence.

 ![game setup](screenshots/game-setup.png)

 ### Players then take it in turn to guess each other's defence squares.
-If they hit, they get another go
+If they hit, they get another go.

 ![game turns](screenshots/game-turns.png)

-### Once a player's has destroyed all their opponent's defences the game is over and the winner is displayed with the option to play again
+### Once a player's has destroyed all their opponent's defences the game is over and the winner is displayed with the option to play again.

 ![game over](screenshots/game-over.png)